BlackHoleSecurity/eval-logger/README.md

     php -d extension=/full/path/to/eval_logger.so /full/path/to/webshell.php

-After execution, the evaluated strings will be logged to `eval_log.txt` in the current working directory.
+After execution, the evaluated strings will be logged to `/tmp/eval_log` in the current working directory.

 **Example:**

     php -d extension=/home/user/eval-logger/modules/eval_logger.so ~/Downloads/webshell.php
-    cat eval_log.txt
+    cat /tmp/eval_log

 * * *